jomurgel/project-acorn-ssr/docs/utilities.md

 }
 ```

-`matchCateogryToId` takes an array of categrories and a slug and returns, if there is a match, and id else returns null.
+`matchCategoryToId` takes an array of categrories and a slug and returns, if there is a match, and id else returns null.

 ``` javascript
 /**